Rates summary - Budget 2019-20

-In order to meet Council's commitments to create jobs, reduce traffic congestion and help preserve our environment, owner-occupied residential rates have risen by 2.5%.
-This compares to 2.4% in the 2017-18 budget.
+In order to meet Council's commitments in getting you home quicker and safer, growing your Brisbane lifestyle, and planning for Brisbane’s future, owner-occupied residential rates have risen by 2.5%.
+This compares to 2.5% in the 2018-19 budget.

 Separate rates and utility charges

 - Waste Utility Charges have increased by 2.5% from $334 to $342.36.

 - Commercial rate accounts will include a Commercial Waste Utility Charge of $60 associated with the Queensland Government’s Waste Disposal Levy.

 - Environmental Management and Compliance Levy (EMCL) remains at 5% of general rates which is a level that has not been changed since 1997-98.